Art-Sells/Arells/Build-Notes.md

 - - if true, opposite
 - Send Confirmation (Link) look into Hosted UI in AWS Copgnito for custom UI interface Emails, etc..
 - FA[Fee Arbitration] (optional MASS integration if swaping fees exceed a certain amount) [cVact (based on cpVact if cVactDa is = 0.00 else doesn’t change until threshold is met).]

-### MASS/HPM
 - Remove Console.logs in MASS_cbbtc/usdc Apis and condense to make faster and more efficient.
-- Work on making the Swapping system more efficient (aggregate all cVactTaa and cVactDa into a "listing system" so swapping doesn't occur multiple times from individual VatopGroups and happens only once per Bitcoin Price Change)
 - if cVactDa < $0.01, cancel (exit) MASS & HPM supplication

 ### Last Resort